Cheryl is a licensed/ordained gospel preacher who operates two outreach ministries.

 In addition, some churches ask television viewers to partner with them, rather than the budget the money they already have for media ministry.
 There are those who utilize the first fruit offering.
 Whenever you get a raise, you give the first increased paycheck to your pastor as your priest.
 In the Bible, first fruits were given to the priests because they lived in the temple and had no way of earning money.
 It was their livelihood.
 A modern-day American minister is not a Levitical priest.
 If he is obtaining a salary from the congregation there is no need for this additional income.

 So let us put all of this in perspective.
 The average American churchgoer works 40 hours a week and lives on whatever salary their job provides.
 If they desire extra income they must work overtime or take on a second job.
-The preachers who imply the multilevel marketing ploys supplement their income without lifting a finger.
-They get a salary, seeds sown, the money at the altar, first fruits, money raised by guest preachers, selling merchandise and by ministry partners.
+The preachers who use the multilevel marketing ploys supplement their income without lifting a finger.
+They get a salary, seeds sown, the money at the altar, first fruits, money raised by guest preachers, selling merchandise, and what comes from ministry partners and television viewers.
 They have at least six different ways to fleece the flock and say they worked principles and God blessed them.
 That’s what makes It a PonzI/ Multilevel marketing scheme.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.